Here’s What Great Referral Email Campaigns Look Like

 How to make your referral email campaign work?
 Here are tips we've compiled from experts!

-Congrats! 🎉 You’re now an advocate and can start earning referral rewards (if not, check out how to setup up a referral program).
-There are some key things to remember when sharing your referral link so you don’t come across as a spammer.
-In this article, we’ll discuss how to share your referral links with your friends.
-We’ve also included some additional places to share your referral link.
+Congrats! 🎉 You’re now an advocate and can start earning referral rewards (if not, check out how to set up a referral program).
+There are some key things to remember when sharing your referral link so you don't come across as a spammer.
+In this article, we'll discuss how to share your referral links with your friends.
+We’ve also included some additional places to promote your referral program.

 The first step that you’ll take in earning referral rewards is to copy the link that is unique to you.
 This is the link that you will share in emails and on social media.
 When your friends click on the link, you are credited with the sale if they make a purchase.
 A cookie is placed on their computer and if they make a purchase within the next month, you’ll receive credit for the referral.

 Once you’ve copied your social media link, look for the sharing buttons on the page.
 These buttons are there to make sharing faster and easier.
 In the Oola Tea example, the sharing buttons are on the bottom of the page.
 They give you the option of instantly sharing to Facebook, Whatsapp, and Telegram.
 The Facebook function allows you to share as a post and send it in a private message to a friend.

 Start sharing your link with these buttons immediately.
 It is fast and easy and you won’t accidentally lose the link between now and the time you think of the perfect referral.

 While you can share the referral link with everyone and anyone, it is most likely your friends and family who will purchase through your referral link.
 When sharing your link, mention what you loved about the product or the experience with the brand.